 Food

-Not only is eating a necessity but its also a form of entertainment for many.
+Not only is eating a necessity, but it’s also a form of entertainment for many.
 I grew up in an Italian family, and food was love.
-Make sure you budget for all that love.
+Although your food budget is important, the good news is, it’s also the most flexible.
+It will also vary depending on the season of life you are in.
+Young children will not cost as much to feed as teen boys.

 - Groceries